ekmungai/eloquent-ifrs-docs/content/docs/recycling.md

 $user->delete();
 ```

-This marks the object as deleted, making the object unavailable vie reqular querying functions.
+This marks the object as deleted, making the object unavailable vie regular querying functions.
 It may however be retrieved using the Eloquent `withTrashed()` function.
 It also creates a `RecycledObject`instance in the database to record the action.

 ```
 $user = User::withTrashed()->where("id",$user_id)->first();